 This is an edited transcript of the Poetry Book Club discussion with Tracy K. Smith.
 Every month The Rumpus Poetry Book Club hosts a discussion online with the club members and the author, and we post an edited version online as an interview.
-You can read the unedited discussion here.
 To learn how you can become a member of The Rumpus Poetry Book Club click here.

 This conversation was edited by Rumpus Poetry editor Brian Spears.

 Sean Singer: What is the thinking behind the many rhetorical questions in this book?

 Tracy K. Smith: Well, I started asking questions in poems when I realized that it was really difficult to “know” everything in question, everything that is at stake in whatever the poem is concerning itself with.
 It feels like an honest move to me to nod toward what I don’t know or what I wish I could know.